 - Have resided in Washington state for at least three academic years prior to high school graduation.

-- Complete and submit the Free Application for Federal Student Aid (FAFSA).
+- Complete and submit the Free Application for Federal Student Aid (FAFSA) or Washington Application for State Financial Aid (WASFA)

 - If under 18, students must currently have an open dependency court order that resulted from intervention by Washington state on their behalf and they have been placed in any of the following living situations: